afni/afni_doc/educational/shell_and_script.rst

 purely for ``tcsh`` shell---that just tends to be the shell we prefer for our own scripting (mainly for readability).
 But in such cases, there might be equivalent features in ``bash`` or ``zsh`` to seek out utilize, and learning about them here can be useful.
+Some sections describe both general shell functionality and tcsh-specific items.

 If you have further suggestions or examples, please let us know and we can add to the stash.